MIP Refund Chart and How to Request a MIP Refund

 DoNotPay will help you request your refunds seamlessly in just a couple of clicks.
 Here’s what you have to do:

-- Login to DoNotPay through your web browser or download the iOS app
+- Login to DoNotPay through your web browser

 - Scroll down until you find Cashback Instantly and left-click it